| Title: | Regression Modeling Using Vasicek Distribution |

 sigma.link |

-Probability density function
+Probability density function:

-Cumulative distribution function
+Cumulative distribution function:

-where ,
+where , is the

-is the shape parameter.
+-th quantile, and is the shape parameter.

 Josmar Mazucheli [email protected]